markmerker/thinkcspy/_sources/PythonTurtle/LPS/ControllingTurtles.rst

 Method      Short   Parameters       Examples      Notes
             name
 =========== ======= =============== ============== =================================================================================
-bgcolor             name            bgcolor("red")  Set backround color to a name, using the same names as turtle method color. bgcolor             r,g,b           bgcolor(1,5,9)  Set backround color to a name, using the same values as turtle method color. green and blue. exitonclick                         exitonclick()   Close the program, shutting the window, if user clicks on the screen.
+bgcolor             name            bgcolor("red")  Set background color to a name, using the same names as turtle method color. bgcolor             r,g,b           bgcolor(1,5,9)  Set background color to a name, using the same values as turtle method color. green and blue. exitonclick                         exitonclick()   Close the program, shutting the window, if user clicks on the screen.
 =========== ======= =============== ============== =================================================================================

-The code belowis like code in the prevoius lesson, but it invokes the two screen methods.
+The code below is like code in the previous lesson, but it invokes the two screen methods.

 .. activecode:: lps_ct_code1
     :nocodelens: